frankharders/Annuna-dorado/README.md

 ## Notes

+- Scripts are copy-safe per flowcell: no hardcoded flowcell paths (since v2.3.0); logs and output always land in/under the submit directory.
 - Models are pinned explicitly so a future dorado release can never silently select a different model.
 - Every script prints `SCRIPT_NAME` / `SCRIPT_VERSION` in its log header.